Manhunters (DC Comics)

-The Manhunters are a fictional race of extraterrestrial robots that appear in titles published by DC Comics.
+The Manhunters are a fictional race of extraterrestrial robots that appear in American comic books published by DC Comics.
+They are described to be the first attempt at a police force created by the Guardians of the Universe and have since antagonized the Green Lantern Corps and the Justice League.

+The Manhunters have appeared in various media outside comics, including animated series and video games.
+In live-action, the Manhunters appeared in the DC Universe (DCU) television series Lanterns.

 Publication history

 The broader history behind the alien robot species covered in this article was introduced in Justice League of America #140 (March 1977), in a story by Steve Englehart and Dick Dillin.

 Fictional character biography

 Interstellar police

 Manhunters and Guardians of the Universe, as seen in Secret Origins (vol. 2) #22 (January 1988), artist Howard Simpson.

 The Manhunters are the first attempt of the Guardians of the Universe to create an interstellar police force that could combat evil all over the cosmos.
-Their name and much of their code of behavior is modeled by the Guardians of the Universe on the Manhunters of Ma'aleca'andra (Mars) millions of years ago.
-For thousands of years, they serve the Guardians well.
-However, as the Manhunters become more intelligent and self-aware, they begin to resent the limitations placed upon them by the Guardians; in their eyes, justice is less important than the hunting and punishment of those they deem wicked.
+Their name and much of their code of behavior is modeled by the Guardians of the Universe on the Manhunters of Ma'aleca'andra (Mars).
+As the Manhunters become more intelligent and self-aware, they begin to resent the limitations placed upon them by the Guardians; in their eyes, justice is less important than the hunting and punishment of those they deem wicked.